-Flower arrangements are the perfect gift for the person who has everything, but nobody wants to give a present that’s going to die after a few days.
+Flower arrangements are the perfect gift for showing love, friendship, and gratitude, but nobody wants to give a present that’s going to die after a few days.
 Follow these tips to make flower arrangements last longer.

 An old Yankee remedy of a teaspoon of sugar and a few drops of lemon juice added to the water is said to help to keep flower arrangements fresh for longer periods of time.